Ḫiyawa: Bronze Age

-The earliest record of the name of Adanawa is from the period of the Hittite Empire, when it was referred under the form of Adaniya as one of the countries which had revolted against the Hittite king Ammuna.
+The earliest record of the name of Adanawa is from the period of the Hittite Empire, when it was referred to under the form of Adaniya as one of the countries which had revolted against the Hittite king Ammuna.

 Adaniya later became part of the kingdom of Kizzuwatna, which was an independent state formed in the 15th century BC out of territories formerly subject to the Hittite Empire, and most of the region which would later become Ḫiyawa was part of Kizzuwatna during the Late Bronze Age.

 Kizzuwatna was later reabsorbed into the Hittite Empire when the king Tudḫaliya I annexed it in the 14th century BC.

 Bronze Age Collapse

 The people of Adaniya or the Greeks who would later settle in Cilicia during the early Iron Age were likely identical with the Denyen (𓂧𓄿𓇋𓈖𓇋𓍢𓋔𓄿𓌙𓀀𓀭𓏥) who participated in the Sea Peoples' attack on Egypt during the reign of the pharaoh Ramesses III.

 As part of the movements of the Sea Peoples, who were themselves a collection of various populations displaced by the collapse of their respective societies, their migratory movements passed through the plain of Adana, where some of them consolidated.
-This migration into Cilicia appears to have been part of a larger process of migrations from the Aegean region into West Asia, and which also gave rise to the Philistines in southern Canaan, Falastin in northern Syria, and the Greek population of Cyprus in the 12th century BC.
+This migration into Cilicia appears to have been part of a larger process of migrations from the Aegean region into West Asia, and which also gave rise to the Philistines in southern Canaan, in northern Syria, and the Greek population of Cyprus in the 12th century BC.
 This movement into Cilicia resulted in the loss of the name Kizzuwatna for this region, and it archaeologically corresponds to the arrival of large quantities of Late Helladic IIIC-type pottery into the Cilician Plain during the 12th and 11th centuries BC.